Popular Cat Breeds

 Tonkinese

-Tonkinese cats are unusually intelligent, curious, affectionate toward and interested in people.
+Tonkinese cats are unusually intelligent, curious, affectionate toward & interested in people.
 Tonks are playful cats, but not hyperactive, although they can be mischievous if they become lonesome or bored.
-Some interesting toys and a cat tree, or another Tonkinese, will keep them occupied when you're not around.
-Unlike most breeds of cat, they are reported to sometimes, even often, engage in fetching, and they can often be found perched on the highest object in the house.
+Some interesting toys & a cat tree, or another Tonkinese, will keep them occupied when you're not around.
+Unlike most breeds of cat, they are reported to sometimes, even often, engage in fetching, & they can often be found perched on the highest object in the house.
 Do not be alarmed if your Tonkinese jumps on your shoulders, as the breed is known for their love of heights.
 Tonkinese are more like Burmese in temperament than Siamese.
-They are less high strung and demanding.
+They are less high strung & demanding.
 Their voices are also less piercing in most cases than the Siamese, but most Tonks are fairly vocal.
 Most observers feel they combine the more attractive features of both ancestor breeds.